Svenman2/librenms/doc/Support/Configuration.md

 ```php
 $config['site_style']       = "light";
 ```
-Currently we have a number of styles which can be set which will alter the navigation bar look. dark, light and mono with light being the default.
+You have to add this line yourself in config.php Currently we have a number of styles which can be set which will alter the navigation bar look. dark, light and mono with light being the default.

 ```php